 In John chapter 4, Jesus had an encounter with a Samaritan woman at a well where he graciously confronted a pattern of sin.
 We can use this interaction as a model for how to deal with a recurring sin issue in our children.
-Today we will focus on a common issue among children: lying.
+Today we will focus on a common issue: lying in kids.
 Keep in mind, these suggestions represent a series of conversations you should have with your children over a period of time – not necessarily all at one time.

 I get it.
 You’re tired.
 Parenting can be exhausting at times.
 It can be tempting to just let things slide.
 We may even convince ourselves that our kid’s lying problem is “not that bad”.
 But we need to remember that our job as parents is “missional.”
 Jesus went through Samaria instead of around it like most Jews of his day would have.
 He was on a mission to help that woman face her sins and leave them behind her.
 We need that same kind of purpose and resolve when we decide to address a pattern of lying in our children.